WenqinSHAO/rtt/docs/path_analysis.md

 * each segment follows one single IFP;
 * two neighbouring segments follow different IFPs.

-Such cut is not unique as we will see.
+Such cut is not unique.
 We seek to identify those are most reasonable in the context of networking.

-### Simple/Vanilla detection/Forward inclusion
+### Forward inclusion
 A straightforward way of detecting IFP changes in IP path sequences along side with Paris ID is to construct segments following a same IFP by adopting compatible IP path one by one, i.e. forward inclusion.
 Till the compatibility test failed, a new segment is started with a new IFP.